-5 Things to look for During an Post-Storm Inspection
+What to look out for During an Post-Hurricane Inspection

 If you are familiar with this tool, and / or perform off-season inspections regardless of the weather, then you likely already know how customizable your ensuing inspection forms can be.
 With the Disaster Recovery Tool, as well as the Survey Tool, you create the questions that best address the unique problems you may experience in your area when a storm or the off-season winter months roll around.

 But if you’re just setting up your inspection forms, or want to ensure that you cover all your bases, what should you include?

 Start by making sure that these items are on your list of things to check when a hurricane, storm, or just a summer full of wear and tear has affected your properties.

 Mold is something that your maintenance staff and inspectors should always be on the lookout for, regardless of whether you are checking properties after a storm, or just doing an annual inspection.
 A small black spot on a wall can often be just the tip of the iceberg, as mold has an unhealthy ability to spread just below the surface.
 As such, ask your team to look for these telltale brown or black spots, which may indicate that mold is a prevalent issue.
 If the drywall surrounding the spot is moist or soft, it’s a clear sign that there’s a larger and active problem.

 Have you ever walked into a home that had sour smelling carpet near the slider doors and windows?
 This is likely due to water creeping in through the cracks.
 When there’s a strong storm with high winds, rain and saltwater can leak in through the windows or doors, causing the carpet to dampen, and eventually, emit a foul smell.
 Ask your team to keep their noses to the grindstone, so to speak, and be on the lookout for wet carpet or the telltale odor that indicates that the windows and doors have a leakage problem.

 Power and Services